amaank404/denver-api/README.md

 ```commandline
 pip install --upgrade pdoc3
 ```
-After installation cd to root of this repository and run this command `pdoc3 /denverapi -o docs --html`.
+After installation cd to root of this repository and run this command `pdoc denverapi -o docs --html --config show_source_code=False --template-dir pdoc`.
 This will generate documentation and save it under the folder `docs`.

 ## Community